RP108 #4. WATER BAPTISM IN THE NAME OF THE LORD JESUS CHRIST

 What about baptizing "in the name of JESUS", or "in the name of JESUS CHRIST".
 Are these acceptable?
 They will not be accepted by some for the following reasons:

-(1) There have been many people named Jesus, "Jesus, which is called Justus," (Colossians 4:11), for example, and we need to be more specific about who's name we are being baptized in.
+(1) There have been many people named Jesus, "Jesus, which is called Justus" (Colossians 4:11), for example, and we need to be more specific about whose name we are being baptized in.

 (3) Both of these variations show a failure to rightly divide the word of God, and have resulted in diminishing what God has commanded, which we are told not to do: